usfsipsentinelnetwork/MIMP_Beta/README.md

 You may run into issues loading, check the output and try the different versions.
 This order worked on 2/20/2025 on devel node dev-amd24.
 Then you should be able to load the following (note these depend on gcc version 12.3).
 Run the following code in this order to load the dependencies

+The first time you run this you should do this.

 		module load AOCC/4.0.0-GCCcore-12.3.0     #First, you are going to need to update the C compiler (for mafft) module load Python/3.11.3-GCCcore-12.3.0  # and python
 		pip install NanoPlot